postgresml/postgresml/pgml-cms/docs/introduction/getting-started/import-your-data/README.md

+---
+description: Import your data into PostgresML using one of many supported methods.
+---

 # Import your data

 AI needs data, whether it's generating text with LLMs, creating embeddings, or training regression or classification models on customer data.